 A look at the treatment of madness form the middle ages to the present with particular emphasis on the West Riding Asylums and individual cases from the author’s family history.

-Description of the shoddy and mungo industries of West Yorkshire and my family connections to that process.
+Description of the shoddy and mungo industries of West Yorkshire and the author’s family connections to that process.
+The final post in a four section sequence about the wool industry of the West Riding.